tuosuniversity/Vellum/Output/EN/You_Dont_Love_Drama_Drama_Loves_You/Chapter_9_Drama_as_Distraction.md

 ### Article 2

-**SEO-Optimized Title:** Beyond the Couch: Ancient Wisdom and Modern Science Converge in Quantum Mindfulness
+ Beyond the Couch: Ancient Wisdom and Modern Science Converge in Quantum Mindfulness

 **Article Body:**